-What Is A Startup MVP & How To Build One?
+What Is a Startup MVP & How to Build One Properly

 For instance, you might have heard about MVPs, or minimum viable products.
 Maybe you’ve heard you need one, maybe you’ve heard you don’t — odds are, you’re feeling a little confused about the concept in general.
 Today, we’re going to attempt to demystify minimum viable products and answer your questions about how to build one and where it fits into your startup model.